What 100 Calories of Your Favorite Halloween Candies Looks Like

 100 calories = about 2 pieces

-There's something oddly pleasant about the sticky residue that coats the top of your molars after munching on this chocolate peanut butter filled treat.
+There's something oddly pleasant about the sticky residue that coats the top of your molars after munching on this chocolate and peanut butter-filled treat.
 Two of these mini size treats totals to about 93.33 calories.
 For comparison, one classic Butterfinger bar (54 grams) is 250 calories.
 Don't forget to brush your teeth after nibbling on this "crispety, crunchety" chocolate candy.

 Brach's Candy Corn